This Easy Chicken Adobo is so full of flavor, pair it with cauliflower rice for the perfect Keto meal!

 Something to keep in mind when making this recipe is that while it is quick and easy to make, it does require a little preparation.

 The chicken should sit in the marinade for at least one hour, but ideally overnight.
-So if you know you’re going to make the Easy Chicken Adobo the next day, you can quickly whip up the marinade the night before, add the chicken, and then place in the fridge until you are ready to cook.
+So if you know you’re going to make the Easy Chicken Adobo the next day, you can quickly whip up the marinade the night before, add the chicken, and then place it in the fridge until you are ready to cook.